di-effe/Rofi/README.md

 It will create a pixelate version of you wallpaper(s) as a background for the lockscreen.

 ### Config

-Change icons in the SETTINGS section.
+Change icons and applet position in the `SETTINGS`.